-What are whole grains, exactly?
 Whole grains are kernels or seeds of their plants that contain all three of their edible components: the bran (outer skin), the germ (the embryo), and the endosperm (the middle and largest part of the grain).
 When grains are refined, the germ and bran are usually removed.
-This is bad because the germ and bran contain most of the fiber, protein, vitamins and minerals.
-Whole grains use all three portions of the grain, meaning you get all of the healthy benefits.
+This is bad because the germ and bran contain most of the fiber, protein, vitamins, and minerals.
+Whole grains use all three portions of the grain, meaning you get all of the health benefits.

-Corn kernels?
 Yep.
 Dried corn kernels are considered a whole grain, which means popcorn and cornmeal (hola, tortillas!) are good sources of whole grains.
-Told you whole grains are delicious.
+I told you whole grains are delicious.

-Are they gluten-free?
-Most whole grains are naturally gluten free.
-The exceptions are wheat, rye, and barley, so if you have celiac disease, stay away from those.
+Most whole grains are naturally gluten-free.
+The exceptions are wheat, rye, farro, and barley, so if you have celiac disease, stay away from those.
 Oats are okay as long as the package says 'gluten-free'.

 I hope I've clarified some confusion about grains.
 Look out for recipes using whole grains in the coming month if you need a little help incorporating more into your diet.
 Feel free to leave questions in the comments section below!
 For more information, visit wholegrainscouncil.org.